DarthGigi/MinionAH-Newsroom/src/pages/privacy-policy.md

 We process your personal information for the following purposes:

-- Discord:
+- Minecraft:

-  If you choose to log in with Discord, we will use the information [mentioned above](#types-of-personal-information-collected) to authenticate you and provide you with our services.
-Your Discord ID is used to identify you.
+  If you choose to sign up with Minecraft (via [mc-auth](https://mc-auth.com)), we will use the information [mentioned above](#types-of-personal-information-collected) to authenticate you and provide you with our services.
+Your Minecraft ID is used to identify you.

 - IP address: